What is smart charging and why our energy systems need it?

 How does smart charging work?

-As home and work are the most common places for EV drivers to plug their cars into charging stations, we know that electric vehicles stay plugged in for a longer time than necessary.
+As most EV drivers plug their cars mainly at home and at work, we know that electric vehicles stay plugged in for a longer time than necessary.

 Let’s dive into data for a second.
 The two figures below demonstrate the advantages of smart charging.